openebs-archive/openebs-docs/docs/ugcstor.md

 ---
 id: ugcstor
-title: cStor User Guide
+title: cStor Guide
-sidebar_label: cStor
+sidebar_label: SPC based cStor guide
 ---

 ------

-   :::note
+   :::note Deprecation Notice
+   cStor `out-of-tree external` provisioners will be deprecated by Dec 2021 in favor of the corresponding CSI Drivers.
+The out of tree provisioners for cStor will stop working from Kubernetes 1.22 and forward as the version of the custom resources used by those provisioners will be deprecated.
+We strongly recommend you plan for migrating your volumes to [cStor CSI](https://github.com/openebs/upgrade/blob/master/docs/migration.md) as early as possible.

-   With OpenEBS 2.0, the recommended approach to provision cStor Pools is to use cStorPoolCluster(CSPC).
-For detailed instructions on how to get started with new cStor Operators please refer to the [Quickstart guide on Github](https://github.com/openebs/cstor-operators).
+   For detailed instructions on how to get started with new cStor Operators please refer <a href="/docs/next/ugcstor-csi.html" target="_blank">here</a>.

+   If you have any questions or need help with the migration please reach out to us on our Kubernetes Community slack channel [#openebs](https://kubernetes.slack.com/archives/CUAKPFU78).
    :::

 <br>